 The pop-up dialog box shows the current GPS status, and, for purely informational purposes, the number of satellites used for position fix, and the current geolocation of the GPS receiver, in degrees and decimal minutes format.

-When the MU100090A is installed, the following buttons and the elapsed times appear in the pop-up dialog box.
-For MU100090A, refer to MT1000A Transport Modules Operation Manual (W3933AE).
+When the MU100090A or MU100090B is installed, the following buttons and the elapsed times appear in the pop-up dialog box.
+For MU100090A and MU100090B operation, refer to MT1000A Transport Modules Operation Manual (W3933AE).